BegonaFrigolet/SPARK/README.md

 - Data: The original data was scraped by Booking.com and they are the owners of the data, for this analysis 2017 as well as four main locations: United Kingdom, Paris, Amsterdam and Barcelona were taken into consideration.
 - Methology: Through a Virtual Machine and using Spark, data transformations were done with the help of the “PySpark” library.

-### MAIN GOAL OF THE ANALYSIS: Gain a perspective on how the customers review the different hotels, which are the best in class and the lowest rated, by location and further factors that can influence this decision: Being the main focus: Location and Reviewer Nationality.
+### Main Goal: Gain a perspective on how the customers review the different hotels, which are the best in class and the lowest rated, by location and further factors that can influence this decision: Being the main focus: Location and Reviewer Nationality.

 ### Through the analysis there are three Business questions that help the reader understand the behavior of the consumers and achieve the needed actions to increase positive reviews: